Tick-Magnet/Steganography-System/README.txt

 Just remember when using this system.
 Any used Image files must be in the same folder as the Python files, and all newly encoded files will be found in the same folder.
 For consistant results use the .png file extention.

+System Used geeksforgeeks as a base: https://www.geeksforgeeks.org/image-based-steganography-using-python/

 TESTING
 -------
 Provided are two image files that may be used at your convenience.
 - blueHills.png can be used for encoding.
-- blueHills(encoded).png has a message encoded with a password: Password.
+- blueHills(encoded).png has a message encoded with a password: Password